sandstorm/neos-kickstart/CODING_GUIDELINES.md

 #### Constraints

-Constraints SHOULD be configured to NOT allow any `childNodes` of `Neos.Neos:Document` or `Neos.Neos:ContentCollection` as a default.
+Constraints SHOULD be configured to NOT allow any `childNodes` for `Neos.Neos:Document` and `Neos.Neos:ContentCollection` as a default.
 This makes it easier to correctly configure constraints for the editor.
 For this you SHOULD create on override for `Neos.Neos:Document`.

 ```yaml
 # Override.Document.yaml